-Even if proper playback is not possible on your Macintosh, you can use a commercially available HDMI cable to connect to the HDMI terminal of a TV or Macintosh and play back movies that way.
+Even if proper playback is not possible on your Macintosh, you can use the AV cable (option) to connect to the video input terminal of a TV or Macintosh and play back movies that way.

 Be sure to move the movie data to the hard disk of your Macintosh before trying to play it.
 Proper movie playback may not be possible for data accessed over a network, from a memory card, etc.